The Story of a Brave Soldier

-Female soldiers also identify with Piestewa.
-Spc.
-Rebecca Gulley works in finance at WSMR headquarters.
+Female Soldiers also identify with Piestewa.
+Then-Spc.
+Rebecca Gulley, who worked in finance at White Sands headquarters.
 "I think it means a lot to all Soldiers, but it touches home a little bit when you think about her children," she said.
-Gulley has one child, 18-months old, and made it a point to wait in line Thursday morning to meet with Piestewa's parents and pay her respects.
+Gulley has one child, then-18-months old, and made it a point to wait in line to meet with Piestewa's parents and pay her respects that day.

 The ceremony made Sgt.
 Rosie Marmolejo of McAfee U.S. Army Health Clinic think about how the role of women in the military has evolved.
 "You're actually out there fighting now," she said.
 "Females are more involved.
 There isn't that difference between a guy and a girl."
 She feels more pride than fear at the prospect of combat, she said.
 "We're out there dong the same thing everyone else is doing."

 The ceremony was an emotional event for Spc.
 Jeremy Abraham from Piestewa's unit, who came over from Fort Bliss to attend.
 "It brought back a lot of memories," he said.
 "It made me think back to Iraq and before Iraq."

 Leaving Kuwait and going into Iraq was a big surprise, Abraham remembered.
 "It was a shock.
 Rolling through towns that other people had already been through and going through towns that they hadn't been through.
 We kind of saw the worst parts of Iraq."